arkency/posts/posts/2014-07-17-why-we-use-react-js-in-our-rails-projects.md

 After changing the state, React will automatically re-render the component to answer a new input.

-In addition, all React components must implement *render* method, which must return another React object.
+In addition, all React components must implement *render* method, which must return another React object or null (from version 0.11).

 ## See it in action!
 Assume that we got to create a list of books with a dynamic search.